-On 20 July, Jeff Bezos, who had earlier stated, “If it’s not safe for me, it’s not safe for anyone,” was accompanied by his younger brother, Mark, who has his own private equity firm and is a volunteer firefighter.
+On 20 July, Jeff Bezos, who had earlier stated, “If it’s not safe for me, it’s not safe for anyone,” was accompanied by his younger brother Mark, who has his own private equity firm and is a volunteer firefighter.

 Blue Origin’s CEO reportedly told CNN the day before the launch that “there’s really nothing for a crew member to do” but that some of the passengers would undertake evaluations in the autonomous capsule.

 Blue Origin made a point of using the hashtag #NSFirstHumanFlight for the New Shepard flight on 20 July.
-That alone made me wonder.

-How high is the sky?
+How high the sky?

 The inner edge of outer space is the altitude at which aerodynamics (i.e. airspace) gives way to astronautics (i.e. outer space) — in a nutshell, where Earth’s atmosphere becomes too thin to support air flight so that aircraft wings become redundant.